 Okay, time for the meta-confession: There’s no such thing as a bad minimalist.

-Minimalism is the practice of reducing clutter from your life.
-Clearing away all that brings you down more than it lifts you up.
+Minimalism is the practice of climbing off the hedonic treadmill and reducing clutter from your life.
 It’s not a quest to live in an empty room with nothing around you but an echo.
 It’s a quest to make more room for you and for the things you truly love.
 Room in which to exist, to spread out, and to breathe.